joatmon08/hashicorp-aws-zero-trust/README.md

     - Boundary cluster (1 worker, 1 controller, database)
     - Amazon ECS cluster (1 EC2 container instance)

+## Secrets for the Products API

+We need to generate a few things for the products API (and Boundary).

-## Database secrets engine for Vault
+- Database secrets engine for HashiCups data (used by `product-api` and Boundary)

-Since we use ECS, we are not dynamically injecting the database credentials to the application (although you can)!
+- AWS IAM Auth Method for `vault-agent` in HashiCups `product-api`

 To configure this, you need to add HCP service credentials with the Vault address, token, and namespace to `vault-products`.